The gist of this announcement is as follows:

 X-ray and infrared analysis performed at the Doerner Institute in Munich, an art research institution, last December showed that a small completed painting of Mozart’s head and shoulder had been trimmed and mounted at some point on a larger canvas, with paint added around the edges to smooth out the surface.
 The enlargement was unfinished, not the original.

 This paragraph offers no new information at all.
-It just repeats my 2009 discovery that I published on 19 September 2012 under the title "Joseph Lange's Mozart Portrait" on this blog.
+It just repeats my 2009 discovery which I published on 19 September 2012 under the title "Joseph Lange's Mozart Portrait" on this blog.
 When I told Ms. Ramsauer about my discovery in June 2010, I learnt with astonishment that the thought of submitting the painting to X-ray and infrared analysis had not even occurred to the Mozarteum curators.
 Only after my suggestion did they undertake said analysis, leading to the "sensational" results about which the Mozarteum is now bragging.
 Of course I do not quarrel with the fact that with this media announcement regarding the Lange portrait the staff of the Mozarteum is now claiming a priority that is not really theirs.
-There are so many colleagues who witnessed my discovery back in 2009 that today I can actually lean back and watch the ongoing (and partly embarrassing) events with amusement.
+There are so many colleagues who witnessed my discovery back in 2009 that today I can actually lean back and watch the ongoing (and partly embarrassing) events with great amusement.
 I am proud of my groundbreaking vision that needed no X-ray analysis to discover the truth about Lange's Mozart portrait already four years ago.

 Joseph Grassi's signature (which appears on none of his supposed "Mozart portraits")